apparena/analytics-php/README.md

 analytics-php
 ==============

-analytics-php is a php client for [App-Arena.com](https://www.app-arena.com)
+analytics-php is a php client for [App-Arena.com](https://www.app-arena.com).
+Push Events and logs to our cluster.

 ## Documentation